 Standard Industrial Classification (SIC)

 The industrial classification applied to the collection and publication of a wide range of economic statistics.
 The current version, SIC 2007, is consistent with NACE, revision 2.
-See the NACE section of the glossary for further details.
+See NACE for further details.

 System of National Accounts (SNA)

 The internationally agreed standard system for macroeconomic accounts.
 The latest version is described in System of National Accounts 2008.

 These are reserve assets created and distributed by decision of the members of the International Monetary Fund (IMF).
 Participants accept an obligation to provide convertible currency to another participant, when designated by the IMF to do so, in exchange for special drawing rights (SDRs) equivalent to three times their own allocation.